vishalmhjn/actrys/README.md

 * Bias-correction in OD matrix using one-shot heuristic
 * Bayesian optimization to fine-tune SPSA parameters using analytical or static assignment matrix approximated from the simulator
 * W-SPSA with ensembling techniques with cold and warm restarts
-* Bayesian optimization using supply calibration
+* Supply calibration using Bayesian optimization

 Currently, the platform can handle link based Measures of Performance (MOP) such as link traffic counts and link speeds in the calibration.